Percival Savage

-Major Percival James Savage (22 October 1894 – 26 June 1976), DSO, MBE was an Australian soldier, farmer and agricultural administrator.
-He was a World War I veteran, fighting as an ANZAC in Gallipoli, the Somme, Pozières, Passchendaele and Amiens.
-He rose rapidly through the ranks, becoming a Major at the age of 21.
-He was mentioned in dispatches three times.
-He was awarded a DSO on 14 December 1916 by King George V.
+Percival James Savage, (22 October 1894 – 26 June 1976) was an Australian soldier, farmer and agricultural administrator.
+He served in the First World War, fighting as at Gallipoli, the Somme, Pozières, Passchendaele and Amiens.
+He rose rapidly through the ranks, becoming a major at the age of 21.
+He was awarded the Distinguished Service Order and mentioned in despatches three times.

-After the war, he started a farm at Brookfield near Brisbane.
+After the war, Savage started a farm at Brookfield near Brisbane.
 He was chairman of the board of the Committee of Direction of Fruit Marketing in Queensland for 30 years.
 In 1964 Savage presided over the establishment of the Golden Circle cannery.
-In 1969 he was awarded an MBE, for his services to the fruit and vegetable industry of Queensland.
+In 1969 he was appointed a Member of the Order of the British Empire, for his services to the fruit and vegetable industry of Queensland.

 Early life

-Percival Savage was born in Ipswich, Queensland, Australia on 22 October 1894.
-He was the son of Richard Savage, a blacksmith, and Mary-Ann Savage (née McDowell).
+Percival Savage was born in Ipswich, Queensland, on 22 October 1894.
+He was the son of Richard Savage, a blacksmith, and Mary-Ann Savage.
 Savage attended Ipswich Boys Grammar School.
 He initially worked for the Queensland Railway as a coach builder.